 The answer will also depend on where rates stand at the time you’re making your decision.
 For example, if variable rates are on the higher end (around 5%), fixed rates are a whole percentage point higher, and the Bank of Canada is signalling that rates might soon be on a downward trend, then a variable mortgage could be a wise option.

-Alternatively, if variable rates are considerably higher than fixed rates (as they were at the beginning of 2023) and the Bank of Canada’s rate is unlikely to fall any time soon, then a variable mortgage may not be the best choice.
+Alternatively, if variable rates are considerably higher than fixed rates (as they have been recently) and the Bank of Canada’s rate is unlikely to fall any time soon, then a variable mortgage may not be the best choice.

-Having a financial plan that integrates your mortgage can be a huge advantage.
+Mortgages shouldn’t be viewed in isolation; having a financial plan that integrates your mortgage can be a huge advantage.
+After all, it tends to be your biggest debt.
 It can help you improve your cash flow, reduce your high-interest debt, increase your retirement savings and even pay off your mortgage faster.

 Talk to your IG advisor to discuss which is the most suitable mortgage for you and how to best integrate it into your financial plan.
 If you don’t have an IG advisor, you can find one here.